sizej/NFL_RT_Prob/README.md

 ## Introduction

 The goal of this project is to attempt to predict the outcome of a possession in an NFL game, based only on information available at the start of the possession.
-For the purposes of this analysis, possessions can end in one of four ways - the possessing team will score a TD, successfully kick a FG, attempt a punt (blocks are included in this outcome), or other (anything else that happens - e.g. end of half/game, turnover on downs, fumble lost, safety, etc.)
+For the purposes of this analysis, possessions can end in one of four ways - the possessing team will score a TD, successfully kick a FG (blocks/misses are not included), attempt a punt (despite the confusion, blocks are included in this outcome), or other (anything else that happens - e.g. end of half/game, turnover on downs, fumble lost, safety, etc.)

 ## The Data

-The data used for this analysis comes from two Kaggle datasets (found (here - link) and (here - link)).
+The data used for this analysis comes from two Kaggle datasets (found [here[ (https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016) and [here] (https://www.kaggle.com/tobycrabtree/nfl-scores-and-betting-data#spreadspoke_scores.csv)).
 The first dataset is every play in the NFL from 2009 to 2019.
 It contains ~450k plays with 255 different features.
 The second dataset contains historical information about NFL games all the way back to 1966.
 It has some ~12,500 games with 17 features detailing the games.
 From both datasets, the most important features for this analysis are the ones we can know before the start of a possession.

 - Game Situation - Distance to the end zone, score, time left in the game, possessing team is home team, etc.
 - Team v Opponent - Relative strength, expected points in game, leading or trailing, possessing team is favorite, etc.